 The ability to accurately predict our future emotional states is called affective forecasting and it turns out that humans are pretty bad at it.

-This study found that the more people equate goal-achievement with happiness, the more they’re likely to be miserable when they fail to achieve that goal.
+The more people equate goal-achievement with happiness, the more they’re likely to be miserable when they fail to achieve that goal.
 If there’s a lesson to be learned from poor affective forecasting, it’s that you shouldn’t count on specific events to make you happy.

 By practicing future self journaling, you are better able to reflect on what made you set your goals in the first place, instead of just focusing on the results.